BETA

 Annex I – Part B

-Part B: soil descriptors with criteria for healthy soil condition established at Member States level Excess nutrient Extractable < “maximum value”; No exclusion content in soil phosphorus (mg Thevalue”; The per kg) “maximum value” per kg) shall be laid down by by the Member State State within the range 30-50 range 30-50 mg kg-1 Soil - concentration Reasonable assurance, No exclusion contamination of heavy obtainedassurance, obtained metals in soil: from soil point metals in soil: As, Sb, Cd, sampling, Co, Cr (total), identification and As, Sb, Cd, Cr (VI), Cu, and investigation of Co, Cr (total), Hg, Pb, Ni, Tl, contaminated sites and Cr (VI), Cu, V, Zn (µg per and any other kg) relevant Hg, Pb, Ni, Tl, information, that no V, Zn (µg per unacceptable risk for kg) for human health and the environment from soil soil contamination exists. exists. - concentration Habitats with naturally of a selection highnaturally high of organic concentration of of organic contaminants heavy metals that are contaminants established by are included in Annex I of established byMember Council DirectiveAnnex I of Council Member States and 92/43/EEC3 shall Directive and taking into remain protected. account existing concentration limits e.g. for water quality and air emissions in Union legislation Reduction of soil Soil water holding The estimated value for No exclusion capacity to retain capacity of the the total water holding water soil sample (% of capacity of a soil district volume of water / by river basin or volume of subbasin is above the saturated soil) minimal threshold.
-The minimal threshold shall be set (in tonnes) by the Member State at soil district and river basin or subbasin level at such a value that the impacts of floodings following intense rain events or of periods of low soil moisture due to drought events are mitigated. ______________________ taking into 92/43/EEC3 shall account remain protected. existing concentration limits e.g. for water quality and air emissions in Union legislation Reduction of soil Soil water holding The estimated value No exclusion capacity to retain capacity of the for the total water water soil sample (% of holding capacity of volume of water / a soil district by volume of river basin or saturated soil) subbasin is above the minimal threshold. - The minimal Concentrati threshold shall be ons of active set (in tonnes) by substances of the Member State at plant soil district and protection river basin or products and subbasin level at biocides such a value that the impacts of floodings following intense rain events or of periods of low soil moisture due to drought events are mitigated. - Concentration of veterinary products residues ______________________ 3 Council Directive 92/43/EEC of 21 May 1992 on the conservation of natural habitats and of wild fauna and flora (OJ L 206, 22.7.1992, p.
+Part B: soil descriptors with criteria for healthy soil condition established at Member States level Excess nutrient Extractable < “maximum value”; No exclusion content in soil phosphorus (mg Thevalue”; The per kg) “maximum value” per kg) shall be laid down by by the Member State State within the range 30-50 range 30-50 mg kg-1 Soil - concentration Reasonable assurance, No exclusion contamination of heavy obtainedassurance, obtained metals in soil: from soil point metals in soil: As, Sb, Cd, sampling, Co, Cr (total), identification and As, Sb, Cd, Cr (VI), Cu, and investigation of Co, Cr (total), Hg, Pb, Ni, Tl, contaminated sites and Cr (VI), Cu, V, Zn (µg per and any other kg) relevant Hg, Pb, Ni, Tl, information, that no V, Zn (µg per unacceptable risk for kg) for human health and the environment from soil soil contamination exists. exists. - concentration Habitats with naturally of a selection highnaturally high of organic concentration of of organic contaminants heavy metals that are contaminants established by are included in Annex I of established byMember Council DirectiveAnnex I of Council Member States and 92/43/EEC3 shall Directive and taking into remain protected.
+92/43/EEC3 shall account remain protected. existing concentration limits e.g. for water quality and air emissions in Union legislation Reduction of soil Soil water holding The estimated value for No exclusion capacity to retain capacity of the for the total water holding water soil sample (% of holding capacity of volume of water / a soil district by volume of water / by river basin or volume of saturated soil) subbasin is above the saturated soil) the minimal threshold. - The minimal threshold shall be set (in tonnes) by the Member State at soil district and river basin or subbasin level at such a value that the impacts of floodings following intense rain events or of periods of low soil moisture due to drought events are mitigated. ______________________Concentrati threshold shall be ons of active set (in tonnes) by substances of the Member State at plant soil district and protection river basin or products and subbasin level at biocides such a value that the impacts of floodings following intense rain events or of periods of low soil moisture due to drought events are mitigated. - Concentration of veterinary products residues ______________________ 3 Council Directive 92/43/EEC of 21 May 1992 on the conservation of natural habitats and of wild fauna and flora (OJ L 206, 22.7.1992, p.
 7).

 Amendment 648 #